 Watermelons are a favorite treat during hot summer days.
 It's pretty natural to want to share a treat with your friends—your equine friends included.
 While rinds don't taste that great to us (unless you pickle them or cook them in a stir-fry), your horse will probably crunch them down with zeal.
 But are those watermelon rinds safe for your horse to eat?
 The answer is yes.
-In small quantities, watermelon rind is OK.
+In small quantities, watermelon rind is fine.
 Your horse can eat the ripe part, too, seeds and all.
 Some may not like melon, while others will be wild about it.

 Fruit Sugars in Watermelon

-Another thing people worry about is toxins in the rind.
+Another thing people worry about is potential toxins in the rind.
 The watermelon is a member of the cucumber family, and most of us wouldn't think twice about eating the skin of a cucumber or feeding it to our horse.
 There is no obscure toxin in watermelon skin or rind that is a danger only to horses, and, as noted, watermelon rind can be pickled and eaten by humans.

 Some horse owners worry about the seeds.
-There are toxins in the seeds of many fruits, but the quantity of toxin is so minute it's unlikely to cause any problems.
+There are toxins in the seeds of many fruits, but the quantity of toxin is so minute that it's unlikely to cause any problems.
 Watermelon seeds can even be roasted for a traditional tasty treat.
-Also, because the seeds are so tiny, there is little chance they will cause choke, or you can simply buy seedless watermelon to avoid any concerns with seeds.
+Also, because the seeds are so tiny, there is little chance they will cause choking, or you can simply buy seedless watermelon to avoid any concerns with seeds.

-Everything In Moderation
+Everything in Moderation